jotka/mdscrape/README.md

 ## Building AI agents with scraped docs

 The scraped markdown files are ideal for creating specialized AI coding agents.
+This approach is often more effective than using MCP (Model Context Protocol) servers or real-time web fetching, which can waste context window space on navigation elements, ads, and irrelevant content with each request.
+Pre-scraped markdown files are clean, deduplicated, and always available - the AI can reference them instantly without network latency or token overhead from fetching raw HTML.

 For example, to build a "Next.js expert" agent:

 ```bash
 # Scrape Next.js documentation